The-Balance-FFXIV/balance-static/content/encounters/p3s.md

 The boss will tether to each of the Darkblaze Twisters.
 One tether will be dark, and two tethers will be fire.
 The fire tethered tornadoes will do a donut AoE around them, and the dark tethered tornado will do a knockback.

+**Death's Toll**

+Inflicts players with one stack, two stacks, or four stacks of Death's Toll.
+This must be removed by getting hit by a fatal mechanic for each stack..

+**Life's Agonies**

+A catastrophic raidwide AoE that deals magic damage.

 ## Fight Strategy

 ### Phase 1